History of women in engineering: Inventors

-Before engineering was recognized as a formal profession, women with engineering skills often sought recognition as inventors.
+Before engineering was recognised as a formal profession, women with engineering skills often sought recognition as inventors.
 Tabitha Babbit (1784–1853?) was an American toolmaker who invented the first circular saw.
 Sarah Guppy (1770–1852) was an Englishwoman who patented a design for bridge foundations.
-Naval engineer Henrietta Vansittart (1833–1883) held patents across the world for the Lowe Vansittart propeller and was the first female to write, read, and illustrate her own diagrams and drawings for a scientific article presented at Association of Foreman Engineers and Draughtsmen.
+Naval engineer Henrietta Vansittart (1833–1883) held patents across the world for the Lowe Vansittart propeller and was the first woman to write and illustrate her own diagrams and drawings for a scientific article presented at Association of Foreman Engineers and Draughtsmen.
 Mary Dixon Kies (1752–1837) was the first American woman to receive a patent for her method of weaving straw in 1809.

 19th century: entry into technical professions

 With the coming of the Industrial Revolution in the 19th century, new technology-based occupations opened up for both men and women.
-Sarah Bagley (1806–?) is remembered not only for her efforts to improved working conditions for women mill workers in Lowell, Massachusetts, in the 1830s and 1840s, but also for being one of the earliest women to work as a telegraph operator.
+Sarah Bagley (1806–?) is remembered for her efforts to improve working conditions for women mill workers in Lowell, Massachusetts in the 1830s and 1840s, and for being one of the earliest women to work as a telegraph operator.
 Mathilde Fibiger (1830–1872), a Danish novelist and advocate of women's rights, became a telegraph operator for the Danish State Telegraph system in the 1860s.

 Engineering began to be taught as a formal academic discipline in the late 18th and early 19th centuries.
-The École Polytechnique in France was established in 1794 to teach military and civil engineering; West Point Military Academy in the United States established a program modeled after the École Polytechnique in 1819.
+The École Polytechnique in France was established in 1794 to teach military and civil engineering; West Point Military Academy in the United States established a program modelled after the École Polytechnique in 1819.
 Rensselaer Polytechnic Institute (RPI) began to teach civil engineering in 1828.
 However, none of these institutions admitted women as students at the time of their founding.

 In the 19th century, women who performed engineering work often had academic training in mathematics or science.
-Ada Lovelace (1815–1852), Lord Byron's daughter, was privately schooled in mathematics before beginning the collaboration with Charles Babbage on his analytical engine that would earn her the designation of the "first computer programmer".
+Ada Lovelace (1815–1852), Lord Byron's daughter, was privately schooled in mathematics before beginning the collaboration with Charles Babbage on his analytical engine.
 Hertha Marks Ayrton (1854–1923), a British engineer and inventor who helped develop electric arc lighting, studied mathematics at Cambridge in 1880, but was denied a degree, as women were only granted certificates of completion at the time.
-Therefore, moving to the University of London, which granted her a bachelor of Science degree in 1881.
-Similarly, Mary Engle Pennington (1872–1952), an American chemist and refrigeration engineer, completed the requirements for a BS degree in chemistry at the University of Pennsylvania in 1892, but was given a certificate of proficiency instead.
+Consequently, she moved to the University of London, which granted her a bachelor of Science degree in 1881.
+Mary Engle Pennington (1872–1952), an American chemist and refrigeration engineer, completed the requirements for a BS degree in chemistry at the University of Pennsylvania in 1892, but was given a certificate of proficiency instead.

-Elizabeth Bragg and Julia Morgan became the first women to receive a bachelor's degree in engineering, by the University of California, Berkeley - U.S.A, in civil engineering (1876) and mechanical engineering (1894).
-In the same year of Morgan's accomplish, Bertha Lamme was also graduated from Ohio State University in mechanical engineering.
+Elizabeth Bragg and Julia Morgan became the first women to receive a bachelor's degree in engineering, by the University of California, Berkeley, in civil engineering (1876) and mechanical engineering (1894).
+Bertha Lamme graduated from Ohio State University in mechanical engineering in 1894.